 Note 12.
-Earnings (Loss) per Common Share
+Loss per Common Share

-Earnings (loss) per common share, basic, is computed by dividing net income (loss) allocable to common shareholders by the weighted-average number of common shares outstanding for the period.
-Earnings (loss) per common share, diluted, is computed by dividing net income by the weighted-average number of common and potentially dilutive common equivalent shares outstanding for the period.
-Weighted-average common shares outstanding-diluted is the same as weighted-average common shares outstanding-basic in periods when a net loss is reported, or in periods when diluted earnings (loss) per share is more favorable than basic earnings (loss) per share.
+Loss per common share, basic and diluted, are computed by dividing net loss allocable to common shareholders by the weighted-average number of common shares outstanding for the period.
+Weighted-average common shares outstanding-diluted is the same as weighted-average common shares outstanding-basic in periods when a net loss is reported.
+Dividends on cumulative preferred stock are added to net loss to calculate net loss allocable to common shareholders in the basic loss per share calculation, and in the diluted loss per share calculation in periods when a net loss is reported.